How to Use Home Equity Debt to Reduce Capital Gains Taxes

 1. Home Improvements Typically Add Less Value Than They Cost

-While using your equity to improve your home will raise your cost basis, you’re unlikely to fully recoup the amount spent.
-As such, this strategy doesn’t always make sense unless you plan to continue living in the home and benefit from the improvements or unless you use them to increase rental income.
+While improving your home will raise your cost basis, you’re unlikely to fully recoup the amount spent.
+This strategy tends to make more sense if you plan to continue living in the home and benefit from the upgrades—or if the improvements help increase rental income on an investment property.

 2. Adding Debt Will Increase Your Monthly Mortgage Payments